Miss Earth: Virtual editions

-The COVID-19 pandemic caused travel restrictions would have the contestants to travel to the Philippines and would be forced to subject on a 14-day quarantine period upon arrival in that country.
-It was announced on 14 August 2020, the Miss Earth Organization would have to crown their new titleholders on a virtual coronation night scheduled for 29 November 2020 for the first time in the organization's history, such occurrence a major beauty pageant held virtually from the participants' home countries for the first time since the inception of beauty pageants dated back to the 1920s.
+The COVID-19 pandemic caused travel restrictions that would have the contestants travel to the Philippines and then be subject to a 14-day quarantine period upon arrival.
+It was announced on 14 August 2020, that the Miss Earth Organization would have to crown their new titleholders at a virtual event on 29 November 2020 for the first time in the organization's history.

 The pageant started on 21 September 2020 and ran for a couple of months.
 On 12 October 2020, the organization held a "Getting to Know You" virtual meet and greet with each delegate hosted by former Miss Earth 2008 Karla Henry.
-The pageant preliminary was streamed online on virtual channel KTX on 24 November 2020.
+The pageant preliminary was streamed on KTX on 24 November 2020.

 The candidates were split into four continental groups: Asia & Oceania, Africa, Americas, and Europe and then competed in the following categories: Earth Talk, Talent, Evening Gown, Swimsuit, Sports Wear, National Costume, and Interview with Netizens.
 The preliminary judging categories are: Beauty of Face, Fitness, and Environmental Awareness.

 The pre-pageant activities and coronation night were conducted virtually due to the ongoing COVID-19 pandemic for the second consecutive year in 2021.